seerdata/spinnakr-spne/doc/Readme.md

 "interval"=>["weeks"], "calculation"=>["sum", "average", "percentage"]}
 ```
 In this case the message gets taken off the **customer** queue, transformed,
-and then placed on the **generic** queue.
+and then placed on the **generic** exchange.
 Justin now takes over and does
 the storm processing...

-If you want to look at the data placed on the **generic** queue instead of
+If you want to look at the data placed on the **messages** queue instead of
 looking in the Spn.ee console you can run this

 ```